The Loss of Sovereignty Argument

 Governments enter into treaties all the time and they do so because they see a common advantage in so doing.
 For example the UK is a Member of the United Nations and a Member of NATO – joining those treaties involved pooling our sovereignty.
 We have to abide by the rules of each organisation.
 Is that good or bad ?
 So far as the UN is concerned the UK is one of the permanent members of the UN Security Council.
 In other words, we punch above our weight.
 So far as NATO is concerned, we can rely on the other NATO countries to support us in our defence.
 In both cases the pooling of sovereignty works.

-The EU – a single market treaty has very great advantages, not least because the nations which pool their sovereignty then have greater clout when negotiating with other trading nations.
-For example the EU single market is comparable in size with that of the USA so we can negotiate with the USA as equals.
+The EU treaty has very great advantages, not least because the nations which pool their sovereignty then have greater clout when negotiating with other trading nations.
+The EU single market is comparable in size with that of the USA so the EU can negotiate with the USA on a level playing field.

-A good example would be international civil aviation.
-After WW2, aviation treaties were usually negotiated bilaterally The USA used its greater clout to get treaties which favoured the US Airlines.
+A good example of that would be the field of international civil aviation.
+After WW-2, aviation treaties were usually negotiated bilaterally with each nation.
+The USA used its greater clout to get treaties on terms which favoured the US Airlines.
 But since the UK joined the EU, the USA has had to negotiate on the basis of equality and EU airlines (including British Airways) have benefited enormously.
 So have we as passengers.